PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 1. This add-on doesn't check if there are any obstacles in the AI aircraft's path, e.g. terrain, buildings, power lines, etc. Keep this in mind when choosing an airport or planning your route.
 2. Minimum FlightGear version: 2020.4.0 (dev/nightly).
 Because only nightly version is able to search for flight plans in additional FGData folders added by `--data` command line option.

-## Troubleshotting
+## Troubleshooting

-1. When I select `Aerotow Everywhere` -> `Call for Piper J3 Cub aircraft`, `Robin DR400`, `Cessana 182` or `Douglas C-47` from menu, I see "Let's fly!" message but nothing happened.
+1. When I select `Aerotow Everywhere` -> `Call for Piper J3 Cub aircraft`, `Robin DR400`, `Cessna 182` or `Douglas C-47` from menu, I see "Let's fly!" message but nothing happened.
 The tow plane does not appear.

 Probably you didn't include the `--data` command line option with the path where FlightGear should look for additional flight plan files for AI.
 Unfortunately, the simulator does not inform us that there was a problem with finding the flight plan file, so everything looks like it should work but does not.

 For fix it, in the file explorer of your operating system, find the directory `$FG_HOME/Export/Addons/org.flightgear.addons.Aerotow`.
 This path must be added by the `--data` command line option, so it will be treated as an additional FGData directory where FlightGear will find the flight plan.
-In Launcher go to "Settings" tab and in "Additionnal Setting" type (on the Linux system):
+In Launcher go to "Settings" tab and in "Additional Setting" type (on the Linux system):

 ```
 --data=/home/{username}/.fgfs/Export/Addons/org.flightgear.addons.Aerotow